 We work with partners to ensure that the public are fully informed about diabetic retinopathy screening.
 Those eligible are sent an information leaflet with their screening invitation.
 The leaflet aims to support people to make an informed choice about their screening appointment.
-The leaflet is available in English, Polish, Traditional Chinese, Urdu and Easy Read format.
+The leaflet is available in other languages and Easy Read format.

 The Scottish Diabetes Survey Monitoring Group produced the Scottish Diabetes survey (2016) report (PDF, 4.65 MB)(external website).
 Diabetes Scotland produced the State of the Nation (2015) report (PDF, 1.08 MB) (external website).
 Both reports have more information on diabetes in Scotland, diabetes care and outcomes.

 NHS inform has further diabetic retinopathy screening information for the public.
-This includes a short video to explain what happens at a DRS appointment.
+This includes audio format and a short video to explain what happens at a DRS appointment.